 Concussions are brain injuries and should be treated as a serious health problem for student athletes.
 They require early identification, careful evaluation and specialized management before students can return to school or activity.
 In some instances, a concussion can interfere with a student’s ability to do school work or even attend school for a short period of time.
-Dr. DePuydt and Washington Institute of Sports Medicine work with schools and teachers to help students manage that challenge.
+We work with schools and teachers to help students manage that challenge.

 Statistics gathered by the Centers for Disease Control (CDC), estimates that as many as 3.8 million recreation and sports related concussions happen on a yearly basis in the United States.
 Of that, almost a full 50% of these concussions go unreported and untreated.
-Don’t let your student athlete become a statistic.
 Young athletes that return to active play too soon after concussion are at higher risk of additional brain injury.
-This can result in prolonged symptoms and possible permanent mental and physical disabilities for your child.
+This can result in prolonged symptoms and possible permanent mental and physical disabilities for a young athlete.